d3b-center/d3b-release-maker/README.md

 Tool to automate GitHub-based software releases for projects with the following
 characteristics:

-- Feature branching with merge-commits into master
+- Feature branching with merge-commits into your default branch
 - Gitmoji-style PR messages
 - Semantic versioning tags for releases (<https://semver.org>)